 1. Err on the side of caution and expect that the forecasts will not necessarily be correct.

 2. Be patient and wait for light winds.

 3. Carry enough supplies so you can wait for good weather.

 4. Remember, 15-20 km/h winds whip up much bigger waves on the lake compared to the river (and the waves may come side-on).

-There is a manual lock at the NE end of Tauwitchere Barrage or it is possible to portage over the SE end of the barrage as I did in March 2021.
+There is a manual lock at the NW end of Tauwitchere Barrage or it is possible to portage over the SE end of the barrage as I did in March 2021.